antonkw/minimal-mistakes/_posts/2022-07-01-y-combinator.md

     ).asLeft
 )
 ```
-And once state itself is connected to some particular approach, it is ok to add specific functions to the state class iteself.
+And once the state itself is connected to some particular approach, it is ok to add specific functions to the state class itself.
 ```scala
 case class FactorialStepState(current: Int, accumulator: BigInt) {